green7ea/blog/README.md

 ## An Object File

-Once the pre-processor has had a chance to run and put the tree of includes into our starting file, we can compile the source file to an object file.
-An object file is a collection of different bits of data, assembly and debugging symbols arranged so that it can all be easily accessible.
-We can look at an object file with the `objdump` command:
+After all the work, the compiler can do the actual compiling of our source file with all the headers pasted into it.
+Once the compilation is finished, we have an object file.
+An object file is an organized way to store assembly functions that aren't yet linked together.
+We can examine the object file we generate with the `simple.c` source file with the following command:

 ```
 objdump -dr simple.o